nuagenetworks/nuage-metroae/UPGRADE.md

   - vsd_sa_or_ha will be set to sa
   - There will be exactly 1 VSD definition
   - There will be exactly 1 VSC definition
+  - There will be exactly 1 VSTAT definition

 Edit the files listed above, then run: